dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

+### ICRC-3-Compliant Blocks and Transactions

+> [!NOTE]
+> FIX Define ICRC-7 elements for ICRC-3 once ICRC-3 is stable; idea: every standard that builds on ICRC-3 needs to define the blocks it requires based on ICRC-3; this defines the storage format of blocks in the ledger's blockchain

 ### icrc7_supported_standards